hollinrakedp/DHSTIGChecker/README.md

 This module has no external dependencies.

 # STIGs
-Currently this module is limited to evaluating the Windows 10 STIG.
-While Server 2016 and 2019 are shown below, work has not started on them at this time.
+This module is able to evaluate the following STIGs for compliance:
 - Windows 10 v2r3 (1 Nov 2021)
 - Server 2016 v2r3 (1 Nov 2021)
 - Server 2019 v2r3 (1 Nov 2021)